 NORWAY, GAULA FLYFISHING LODGE

 Fly fishing for Atlantic Salmon on the Gaula River in Mid-Norway.
 Fishmaster runs a world class Gaula Flyfishing Lodge.
-A prolific private 6,6 km long Gaula Flyfishing beat is located in middle part of the Gaula River, near Stören, up and downstream of the mighty Gaulfossen.
+A prolific private 8,1 km long Gaula Flyfishing beat is located in middle part of the Gaula River, near Stören, up and downstream of the mighty Gaulfossen.
 The beats consist several of the best fly fishing pools of River Gaula – Sanden, Bruahölen, Vollan, Röskaft, Stasjonshölen and Evjen.
 Biggest fish of the beat is 20,8 kg salmon caught on Bruahölen pool.
-Seven year average catch from our Gaula Flyfishing beats is 232 salmon and 24 seatrout per season.
+The average catch is around 240 salmon and 25 seatrout per season.

 Gaula is one of the best salmon rivers in Norway and flows into the sea near Trondheim.
 Gaula is famous for its big size salmon, the biggest ones are around 20 kilos.
 The average size of salmon is 5-7 kg.
-The annual salmon catch from the Gaula River in good year varies between 30-50 tons.
+The annual salmon catch from the Gaula River between 3000-6000 salmon per season.

 Only fly fishing with fly rod is allowed.
 Rod sharing is not allowed.
 Bag limit is one salmon per person per day.
 If fisherman kills a salmon, he must stop fishing until midnight.
 The weekly bag limit is 2 salmon and season limit is 4 salmon per person, of these only 1 salmon may be over 80 cm.
 If person retains second salmon for the week, he must stop fishing for that week.
 Released salmon is not counted on quotas.
 All female salmon must be released 1.7-31.8.
 We recommend also coloured male salmon to be released.
 All seatrout must be released.